jonathanBreitman/HI-ROBOT/README.md

 It will then dock into the charging station, if one of the following conditions is met:
 * The robot didn't charge in a long time.
 * The user requested the robot to charge.
-* The battery is low.
+* The battery is low (detected by cheking the battery's voltage).

+The robot gets a feed from the charging component, and will try to adjust his position as long as it has not started charging.

 After the robot is done charging, the application will notify the user, and the robot will continue moving.